jamiehenzy/Office_Door/Override_requests.md

-For override requests or dire needs to switch sections in courses for which I am listed as the instructor, please contact Prof. Aaron Roth (a.roth@northeastern.edu).
+For override requests or dire need to switch sections in courses for which I am listed as the instructor, please contact Prof. Aaron Roth (a.roth@northeastern.edu).